Costco Wholesale Corporation

 The Executive Team comes together three to four times a year.
 These meetings include representatives from numerous departments in the company and the meetings are used to review and implement programs and policies – and to continually improve training programs, procedures and communication.

-In 2019, we held the first of our planned on-going annual global environmental operations meetings, which was attended by key environmental people representing all regions where we operate worldwide.
+In 2019, they held the first of their planned on-going annual global environmental operations meetings, which was attended by key environmental people representing all regions where we operate worldwide.
 The purpose of the meeting was and will be to share best practices, review compliance, discuss upcoming projects, with the goal of creating a consistent and global approach to environmental compliance.

 WASTE DIVERSION FROM LANDFILL

 In fiscal year 2018, Costco reported a diversion rate of 71%, with five regions reporting.
 In fiscal year 2019, the global diversion rate increased to 73%, with an increase to nine regions reporting.
 They are working to develop reporting systems that will measure their diversion rate for all regions where we operate.
 Costco’s current goal is to divert 80% of waste generated within their global operations.
 Examples of their waste management diversion programs include donations, anaerobic digestion, recycling, composting, and animal feed and waste to energy programs.
 Costco is committed to expanding these programs through partnerships, efficiencies and technologies.
 Please view this summary of their global waste diversion.

 Costco has grown its program with World Vision to donate first-quality items that used to be destroyed, recycled or returned to the supplier.
 In fiscal year 2019, they donated to people in need in 30 countries.
 More information can be found in the summary, which contains a list of the items donated and some stories that illustrate the impact of these donations.

 Besides providing items to people in need valued at over $76.2 million for fiscal year 2019, efficiencies are also gained, including reduced trips to the landfill and savings on trash fees for both Costco and their suppliers.